QI2lab/merfish3d-analysis/docs/examples/zhuang_lab_mouse_brain.md

 For all of the files in `processing_code`, you'll set the `root_path` to `root_path = Path(r"/path/to/download/mop")`.
 The package automatically places the datastore within that directory, `/path/to/download/mop/qi2labdatastore`.

 Once that is done, you can run `01_convert_to_datastore.py` and `02_register_and_deconvolve.py` without any interactions.
-Depending on your computing hardware, you should expect ~12 hours for `01_convert_to_datastore.py` and less than a week for `02_register_and_deconvolve.py`.
+Depending on your computing hardware, you should expect ~12 hours for `01_convert_to_datastore.py` and about a week for `02_register_and_deconvolve.py`.
 The second file is extremely compute intensive, because performs 2D deconvolution each z-plane of the 3 channel z-stacks at each tile, registers the polyDT channel back to the first round, runs [U-FISH](https://github.com/UFISH-Team/U-FISH) for the MERFISH bits in each tile, and finally performs global registration for all polyDT tiles in the first round.
-On a 12-core/24-thread AMD CPU workstation with 128 GB RAM and an Nvidia RTX 4080 24 GB GPU this step takes about 4 days to complete for all 441 tiles of shape `[40,6,2048,2408]` in the dataset.
+On a 12-core/24-thread AMD CPU workstation with 128 GB RAM and an Nvidia RTX 3090 24 GB GPU this step takes about 8 days to complete for all 441 tiles of shape `[40,7,2048,2408]` in the dataset.

 Once `02_register_and_deconvolve.py` is finished, you will need to create the correct cellpose settings.
 We have found that initially peforming cellpose segmentation on a downsampled and maximum Z projected polyDT image is sufficient to seed Baysor for segmentation refinement.